dovydasgulbinas/dovydasgulbinas.github.io/articles/2017-07-23-adding-more-features-to-hyperion-in-homeassistant.md

 ![hass-gif](/data/img/hyperion-hass.gif)

 ## Intro

-After playing around with Hyperion I really liked it.
-I liked it so much that I decided to implement it in my smart-home setup.
-I currently use Hyperion for Kodi, but I wanted a way to control it with my `Homeassistant`.
-Because I could automate a lot of workflows eg. automatically turn on the backlight in evenings.
+After playing around with Hyperion I really liked it, I liked it so much that I decided to implement it in my smart-home setup.
+I currently use Hyperion for Kodi, but I wanted a way to control it with my `Homeassistant`, because I could automate a lot of workflows e.g. automatically turn on the backlight in evenings.
 My Setup uses two Raspberry Pi devices: First for `Kodi + Hyperion` and second just for `Homeassistant`.
 Okay lets begin.

 First open up your terminal and ssh to a machine with has Hyperion service enabled.